albar965/littlenavmap-manual/src/en/SEARCHPROCS.rst

   Also check the resulting route to avoid accidental zig-zag routing which can happen if you combine the wrong approach/transition with a STAR, for example.

+  Check the flight plan for reversals, zig-zag guidance, too close waypoints or other issues.
+  Delete waypoints manually if you find such cases.

 .. figure:: ../images/proceduresearch.jpg